topjohnwu/zygisk-module-sample/README.md

 ## License

 Although the main Magisk project is licensed under GPLv3, the Zygisk API and its headers are not.
-Every file in this repository is released to the public domain, so you don't have to worry about any licensing issues while developing Zygisk modules.
+Every source code in this repository is released under 0BSD (a public domain equivalent license), so you don't have to worry about any licensing issues while developing Zygisk modules.